-As discussed in the introduction, most traditional risk sharing occurs in small, local communities.
-However, given the geographic pervasiveness of the mobile phone network, as well as the reduction in transaction costs associated with phone-based remittances, there is reason to suspect that the interpersonal transfers we study may not be similarly constrained by physical distance (Jack & Suri 2014).
-Indeed, in our data we see empiricial evidence that a large portion of transfers are sent over long distances.
-Figure 4(a) shows the distribution of distances over which transfers are sent, for transactions involving individuals located in the earthquake region.
-While the vast majority of transfers are sent over a short distance, there are a large number of transfers sent to and from the capital of Kigali, which is approximately 150km from the epicenter.
+As discussed in the Introduction, favor exchange has historically been observed in small, local communities.
+However, given the geographic pervasiveness of the mobile phone network, as well as the reduction in transaction costs associated with phone-based remittances, there is reason to suspect that the interpersonal transfers we study may not be similarly constrained by physical distance (Jack and Suri, 2014).
+Indeed, in our data we see empirical evidence that a large portion of transfers are sent over long distances.
+Fig. 4(a) shows the distribution of distances over which transfers are sent, for transactions involving individuals located in the earthquake region.
+While the vast majority of transfers are sent over a short distance, there are a large number of transfers sent to and from the capital of Kigali, which is approximately 150 km from the epicenter.